 “This systematic and repeated aggression, targeting sites and headquarters without discrimination, is not just a military breach, but a desperate attempt to confuse matters, disrupt social peace, and undermines the security gains achieved with the blood of Iraqis,” Mr Al Sudani said in a statement.

-There has been no word yet from the PMF and the Security Media Cell on the casualties.
-However, Iran-backed militias and officials said “dozens” of fighters have been killed and wounded.
+Earlier on Thursday, Iran-backed militias and officials said “dozens” of fighters had been killed and wounded in the overnight strikes.
 Videos on militias' social media accounts show a flattened building with a crater, which they say is in Kirkuk.
 Some of the videos show dead bodies covered with plastic bags.

 The target in Kirkuk was the PMF’s Special Division, while the other in the Akashat area of Al Qaim was the headquarters of Brigade 19, which is linked to Harakat Ansar Allah Al Awfiya armed group.